Tango Gameworks: History

 Shinji Mikami had been with video game developer Capcom since 1989, working on several of its franchises and creating the Resident Evil series of horror video games.
 Over time, Capcom grew too large for Mikami, who also wished to develop games based around concepts other than horror, as he had for Capcom.
 For some time, he worked on a freelance basis, directing the action game Vanquish for PlatinumGames and producing the action-horror game Shadows of the Damned for Grasshopper Manufacture.
-He was repeatedly inquired by Sega to develop a horror game for them, which he rejected.
+He was repeatedly approached by Sega to develop a horror game for them, which he rejected.
 On 1 March 2010, a 44-year-old Mikami and a team of twelve developers founded Tango in Odaiba, Tokyo, where he moved to from his previous office in Osaka.
 Shigenori Nishikawa, the director of MadWorld for PlatinumGames, joined the company in May 2010.
 Tango immediately began work on multiple projects, with a small team working for six months on a joke game that would have starred a cockroach standing on two legs and shooting a gun.

 Their primary project was Noah, a sci-fi open world survival-adventure game inspired by the 1984 film Dune.
 In this game, Earth had become mostly uninhabitable and humankind moved to other planets, where one colony loses contact with the others and a research team is tasked with finding them.
 Shortly after development on this game began, Tango ran into financial issues; according to Mikami, "something happened".
 American video game publisher Bethesda Softworks stepped in to assist and had its parent company, ZeniMax Media, acquire the studio.
 That deal was announced on 28 October 2010.
 For the acquisition, ZeniMax used a part of the million it had previously raised in private funding.
 Mikami agreed to the acquisition because he felt Bethesda and ZeniMax would provide the "most independent" development environment for Tango.
 The studio was merged into ZeniMax Asia K.K., ZeniMax's Asia-Pacific branch based in Tokyo's Aomi area, and reorganised as a division called Tango Gameworks.
 In November 2010, composer Masafumi Takada (formerly of Grasshopper Manufacture), as well as artist Naoki Katakai and programmer Shinichiro Ishikawa (both formerly of Capcom), joined Tango.
 By March 2012, the studio had 65 employees, with Mikami expecting to eventually grow to 100 staffers.